 According to AreaVibes, men and women are almost as equally willing to lend their ear about dating around.
 Sure, you have that group chat with your friends where you can comfortably spill the beans, but it’s much easier to get advice right there and then.
 Especially when it’s dire.

-The good thing about having a roommate of the opposite gender is that they will always be available to give you advice about the one Tinder match.
+The good thing about having a roommate of the opposite gender is that they will always be available to give you advice about that one Tinder match you can’t seem to navigate.
 You know, the one that could potentially be your next partner.
 Maybe it’s the opposite.
 Going through a breakup?
 That’s fine.
 Just knock on your roommate’s door and BOOM, you have an in-home therapist right at your fingertips!

 Getting a third-party perspective from someone that spends a lot time with you can be extra helpful.
 Your roomie gets to see you in an environment no one else does, so they are able to have that additional insight.
 Men know how men think, women know how women think.
 Sounds straightforward, no?